aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 ##### 2. R stuido
 Considering the size of the data , Rstuio is used for Combining the 12 Files in to a single sheet
 ###### Steps:
+- Uploaded the 12 Excel files to RStudio to Combine them in to Single Sheet